netobserv/network-observability-operator/README.md

   - 'get'
 ```

 - per-app auth, ie. with NetObserv components having access to the logs using their own service account, regardless of the user permissions.
 For this mode, set `spec.loki.authToken` to `HOST` and setup `ClusterRole` for `flowlogs-pipeline` and `netobserv-plugin`, e.g: [role.yaml](https://github.com/netobserv/documents/blob/main/examples/loki-stack/role.yaml).
+This mode is insecure since non-admin users are able to see all flow logs, unless a Network Policy is set up.

 ## Development & building from sources